Paul Schäfer: Early years

-In 1990, after Pinochet had stepped down, Patricio Aylwin cut off state funding for Schäfer's hospital, revoking its nonprofit and charitable status, then audited the colony's businesses.
+In 1990, after Pinochet had stepped down, Patricio Aylwin cut off state funding for Schäfer's hospital, revoking its nonprofit and charitable status and auditing the colony's businesses.
 In 1991, Schäfer privatized his various enterprises.
-When German Chancellor Helmut Kohl visited Chile, he said that Chile needed to open the colony, but nothing further.
+When German Chancellor Helmut Kohl visited Chile, he stated that the colony should be opened to outside scrutiny, but took no further action.
 Schäfer then mobilized the local residents to demonstrate against the closing of his hospital until the Chilean government reopened it.

-Chilean children were admitted to the colony, as the colony itself had no offspring.
-Schäfer started molesting Chilean boys; when they resisted, he used sedatives prescribed by the colony's physician Hartmut Hopp to rape them.
+Chilean children were admitted to the colony because the settlement's own members had no children.
+Schäfer began molesting Chilean boys at the colony; if they resisted, he used sedatives prescribed by Hartmut Hopp, the colony's physician, to facilitate the assaults.

-Underground, 1996–2005
+Criminal investigation and imprisonment

+Investigation and flight from Chile

-Only after 26 "colono" children who had attended the commune's free clinic and school reported their abuse, a judge in Santiago issued a warrant for Schäfer’s arrest, 6 years into Chile's democratic transition.
+In 1996, a judge in Santiago issued a warrant for Schäfer's arrest after 26 children who had attended the colony's free clinic and school reported their abuse.
 Police could not find him on the compound.
-Children continued to attend the boarding school, but support of local parents dwindled.
 Schäfer turned teary-eyed departures into propaganda to prove his innocence.
-Schäfer finally staged a farewell ceremony and disappeared into the network of tunnels and bunkers under Colonia Dignidad.
-He disappeared on 20 May 1997, escaping child sex abuse charges, filed by Chilean authorities under President Eduardo Frei Ruiz-Tagle.
+He then staged a farewell ceremony and disappeared into the network of tunnels and bunkers beneath Colonia Dignidad.
+He disappeared on 20 May 1997, after Chilean authorities under President Eduardo Frei Ruiz-Tagle filed charges of child sexual abuse against him.

 Several local farming families reported that Schäfer had also molested children outside his community.
+Children continued to attend the boarding school, but support from local parents dwindled.
 In July 1997, two boys fled to the German embassy; one of them, Tobias Müller, was flown out to Germany.

-Schäfer was tried in absence and in late 2004 the Chilean court found him guilty.
+In 2004, Schäfer was tried in absentia and found guilty by a Chilean court.

-He was also under investigation in Chile in connection with the disappearance of Russian mathematician Boris Weisfeiler and alleged human rights abuses.

-As of 2005, Schäfer was also wanted in Germany and France in connection with earlier child abuse allegations.
+As of 2005, he was under investigation in connection with human rights abuses at Colonia Dignidad and the disappearance of Russian mathematician Boris Weisfeiler, who was last seen hiking near the colony in 1985.
+Schäfer was also wanted in Germany and France in connection with earlier child abuse allegations.